 2 celery ribs, chopped

 3 garlic cloves, minced

-1 lb bacon-fried OR 1-2 c chopped ham
+1 pound bacon-fried OR 1 to 2 cups chopped ham

 My aunt, who is a faithful blog reader, thinks that bacon with potatoes is an abomination.
 But she doesn't like donuts either, so should we really trust her judgement?=)